Clementine951/ALGOSUP_MOONSHOT/Documents/Functional.md

 The next day, Anna receives a notification from We're Safe indicating that they have investigated the area and have added additional lighting.
 Anna is relieved to hear this news and feels much safer on her daily commute.
 She also appreciates the quick response from We're Safe and decides to use the app to report any safety issues in her neighbourhood from now on.

-## Brianna scenario
+## Brianna's scenario

-Brianna is a freelance Wordpress developer who frequently travels to meet clients in unfamiliar parts of town.
+Brianna is a freelance WordPress developer who frequently travels to meet clients in unfamiliar parts of town.
 She always carries her phone with her to stay connected with her clients and colleagues.
-However, Brianna often feels uneasy and unsafe while traveling alone, especially in new or unfamiliar areas.
+However, Brianna often feels uneasy and unsafe while travelling alone, especially in new or unfamiliar areas.

 One day, while walking to a meeting with a new client in an unfamiliar part of Grosseto, Brianna decides to try We're Safe.
 She opens the app and inputs her destination, and We're Safe generates a route for her, highlighting the safest streets and areas to avoid.
 The app also provides her with real-time updates on any safety concerns or incidents in the area.

 As Brianna walks, she feels more secure and confident, knowing that she's using a tool that can help her stay safe.
 She notices that the app alerts her to an upcoming area that has a history of theft and vandalism, and she quickly decides to take a detour to avoid that area.

-Thanks to We're Safe, Brianna arrives safely to her meeting with her new client, feeling more secure and empowered.
-She decides to continue using the app to help her navigate unfamiliar areas, and even recommends it to her other freelancer friends who travel frequently for work.
+Thanks to We're Safe, Brianna arrives safely at her meeting with her new client, feeling more secure and empowered.
+She decides to continue using the app to help her navigate unfamiliar areas and even recommends it to her other freelancer friends who travel frequently for work.

-## Colby scenario
+## Colby's scenario

 Colby is worried about his friend Olivia who is in an abusive relationship.
 He downloads the "We're Safe" application and sets up a personal profile.
 He also sets up his friend's emergency contacts, which include her family and the campus police department.